Wildlife Tunnels & Corridors Initiative

 Phase 1: Research and Mapping

-• Develop a GIS-based wildlife corridor map to visualize proposed routes.
+• Develop a GIS-based wildlife corridor map to visualize proposed routes

 Phase 2: Community and Stakeholder Engagement

-• Host workshops to educate property owners about wildlife-friendly fencing solutions.
+• Host workshops to educate property owners about wildlife-friendly fencing

 Phase 3: Pilot Projects

-• Monitor their effectiveness in reducing roadkill and improving wildlife movement.
+• Monitor their effectiveness in reducing roadkill and improving wildlife movement

 Phase 4: Expansion and Policy Integration